-Once you have processed the file you want to view in VR and saved it to the Prospect Library, you can filter the Viewpoints in the file using the drawer settings on the right side of the window.
+Once you have processed the file you want to view in VR and saved it to the Prospect Library, you can filter the Viewpoints in the file using the drawer settings on the right side of the window, as well as disable/enable certain viewpoints.

 How to create Viewpoints for your VR presentation